 It's essential to understand that while the potential for medicinal cannabis is real, the evidence base in Australia is still developing.

-In short: for critical patients, medicinal cannabis may offer meaningful relief in selected settings, but its use must be carefully considered, monitored and integrated with other therapies.
+In short: For critical patients, medicinal cannabis may offer meaningful relief in selected settings, but its use must be carefully considered, monitored and integrated with other therapies.

 Benefits reported by patients